ranfysvalle02/webterminapi/README.md

 ## Conclusion

-Integrating a command-line interface with a web frontend offers a versatile and powerful toolset for developers, educators, and administrators.
+Integrating a command-line interface with a web frontend offers a versatile and powerful toolset for developers.
 By leveraging technologies like Node.js, WebSockets, node-pty, and xterm.js, we've demonstrated how to create an interactive web-based terminal encapsulated within a single `demo.js` file.
 This setup not only simplifies the development process but also serves as a foundational blueprint for more complex applications.

 However, with great power comes great responsibility.
 Ensuring the security of such integrations is paramount, especially when exposing shell access over the web.
 By adhering to best practices and implementing robust security measures, you can harness the full potential of web-based terminals while safeguarding your systems and data.